 Many heroin users also develop legal problems.
 These can include charges for possession or theft, as well as charges related to any accidents or violence that occurred while under the influence.
 A criminal record can make it difficult to find work, housing, and financial assistance in the future.

 A heroin addiction can quickly take over every aspect of a person’s life.
 It’s important to get help as soon as possible to avoid further damage.

 If you or someone you know is struggling with heroin addiction, please reach out for help.
 There are many resources available to assist you in finding treatment and recovery options.
 Don’t wait to get help, as the consequences of delay can be significant.

 Breaking Free From a Heroin Dependence

 Once an individual develops a chemical dependence on heroin, solo recovery is unlikely and extremely difficult.
-That’s why the best course of action is seeking out heroin addiction treatment.
+That’s why the best course of action is to seek out a heroin addiction treatment program.
 Addiction treatment comes in many varieties, so patients can always find a program that suits their needs and lifestyle.

 When selecting a recovery program, look for:

 - Individual counseling, group therapy, and family therapy